farellfebriano/Javascript/README.md

 - JavaScript uses a V8 engine, it reads the javaScript that we write and changes into machine executable instruction for the browser

 ![View Design](assets/JsEngine.png)

+Call stack:
+- It is one part of the machine where it read and executed your code.